DizzyHSlightlyVoided/UIconEdit/ClassReference.md

 --------------------------------------------------
 ## Field: `public const System.Int16 MaxBmp32 = 96`

-Gets and sets the maximum width or height at which an icon entry will be saved as a BMP file when [`IconEntry.BitDepth`](#property-public-uiconeditbitdepth-bitdepth--get-) is [`BitDepth.Depth32BitsPerPixel`](#field-bitdepthdepth32bitsperpixel--0); all entries with a width or height greater than this will be saved as PNG.
+Gets and sets the maximum width or height at which an icon entry will be saved as a BMP file when [`IconEntry.BitDepth`](#property-public-uiconediticonbitdepth-bitdepth--get-) is [`IconBitDepth.Depth32BitsPerPixel`](#field-iconbitdepthdepth32bitsperpixel--0); all entries with a width or height greater than this will be saved as PNG.
 96 pixels.

 --------------------------------------------------
 ## Field: `public const System.Int16 MaxBmp = 255`

-Gets and sets the maximum width or height at which an icon entry will be saved as a BMP file when [`IconEntry.BitDepth`](#property-public-uiconeditbitdepth-bitdepth--get-) is any value except [`BitDepth.Depth32BitsPerPixel`](#field-bitdepthdepth32bitsperpixel--0); all entries with a width or height greater than this will be saved as PNG.
+Gets and sets the maximum width or height at which an icon entry will be saved as a BMP file when [`IconEntry.BitDepth`](#property-public-uiconediticonbitdepth-bitdepth--get-) is any value except [`IconBitDepth.Depth32BitsPerPixel`](#field-iconbitdepthdepth32bitsperpixel--0); all entries with a width or height greater than this will be saved as PNG.
 255 pixels.

 --------------------------------------------------
 ## Field: `public static readonly System.Windows.DependencyProperty IsQuantizedProperty`